-In addition to uniform requirements, SHS believes that personal grooming and accessories must be in keeping with a Catholic elementary school learning environment which promotes study and concentration while minimizing distractions.
-The following requirements are designed to support the learning environment for students and contribute to their safety in the school building.
-If appropriateness of grooming or attire is questioned, the decision of the principal will be final.
+In addition to uniform requirements, SHS believes that personal grooming and accessories must be in keeping with a learning environment which promotes study and concentration, while minimizing distractions and contributing to their safety on school grounds.
+If the appropriateness of grooming or attire is questioned, the decision of the principal will be final.